dawelab/MaizeSatelliteEvolution/Model_Classification/README.md

 # Bin Structure Classification Model

-NC350 chromosomes 2, 7, and 10 were used to create the classification models because they all contained Expansions.
+NC350 chromosomes 2, 7, and 10 were used to create the classification models.
-The top priority for these models is identifying Expansions correctly.

 For the purposes of model making, non-overlapping 20kb bins were used to reduce the sample size.
 However, all summary measures are made to be proportionate to the total # of monomers in a bin, so the size of the bin should not affect accuracy of the model.